Hudson Taylor: Problems

 Two developments in the late 1860s facilitated the missionary enterprise in China.
-The opening of the Suez Canal in 1869 and the use of the steamship rather than sailships reduced travel time from England to China from four months or more to less than two months.
+The opening of the Suez Canal in 1869 and the use of the steamship rather than sailing ships reduced travel time from England to China from four months or more to less than two months.

 Grief from Maria's death, health problems, and the need to reorganize the home office of CIM caused Taylor to leave China in August 1871 to return to England.
 Accompanying him on the voyage was CIM missionary Jennie Faulding.
 The two fell in love and were married on 28 November 1871 in London.
 In late 1872, the couple returned to China.
 They had four children, two of whom grew to be adults.

 Hudson Taylor married Jennie Faulding in 1871.

 In June 1874, Taylor injured his spine and was paralyzed for six months.
 Jennie and he returned to England.
-From his bed, he conducted CIM business, wrote articles for CIM publications, and recruited new missionaries.
+From his bed, he conducted CIM business, wrote articles for CIM publications, and recruited missionaries.
 In author Austin's view, this was the nadir of the fortunes of the China Inland Mission.
 Fifty-three missionaries had been sent to China, but only 22 remained.
 The others had died or resigned.
 Of the 22, "only four or five men and three or four women were much good."

 In his state of crippling physical hindrance, Taylor confidently published an appeal for 18 new workers to join the work.
-When he did recover his strength, Jennie remained in England with the children and in 1876 Taylor returned to China, followed by 18 additional missionaries.
+When he did recover his strength, Jennie remained in England with the children, and in 1876 Taylor returned to China, followed by 18 additional missionaries.
 Meanwhile, in England, the task of General Secretary of the China Inland Mission in England was undertaken by Benjamin Broomhall, who had married Hudson's sister, Amelia.